ronan-deshays/excel-utility-scripts-and-templates/README.md

 * [Python scripts](https://www.python.org/about/gettingstarted/) to easily automate files from outside.
 These scripts are stored in ".py" text files.
 Python is a free, easy and widespread programming language, with built in file management librairies.

 ## Installation
-* VBA scripts must be imported from the VBA IDE (from Excel desktop : alt + F11)
+* VBA scripts : ".bas" files must be imported from the VBA IDE (from Excel desktop : alt + F11 > File > Import file).
-* Office scripts on this GitHub repository can be copy-pasted in the Office Scripts IDE.
-Alternatively, you can deposit them on folder usally located in : your-OneDrive/Documents/Office scripts.
-Please note that, for development purposes, the Office scripts are stored in this repository in ".ts" format and would require to be restructured to comply to ".osts" format (not only renamed), so the copy-paste method explained above is recommended.
+* Office scripts : text contained in ".ts" files must be copy-pasted in the Office Scripts IDE. *Please note that, the Office scripts are stored here in ".ts" format and would require to be restructured to comply to ".osts" format (not only renamed).*
+* Template or example Excel files : open the file with Excel.
+* Python scripts : ".py" files must be run from a command line interface where the python programming language is installed.

 ## Features
 The scripts available on this repository are listed and explained below.